HaraldHenriksson/rest-api-photos/README.md

 - All received data **must** be sanitized and validated.
 - All endpoints for photos and albums **must** require authentication.

-## For G

-- HTTP Basic Authentication must be used.

-## For VG

-- JSON Web Tokens must be used.
-- Refresh of access token must work.
-- As well as the sections below marked **[VG]**.

 # Route Map

 ## Albums